impactworks-dev/Retire-Gigs/replit.md

 - Added latitude/longitude database fields for precise location data
 - Enhanced user experience with location-based job recommendations

-### Scheduled Job Scraping System (September 14, 2025)
+### Scheduled Job Scraping System (September 14, 2025) - **DEPRECATED September 30, 2025**
-- Implemented comprehensive scheduled job scraping with cron functionality
-- Added operational guardrails including per-site caps, quality backoff, and feature flags
-- Created admin endpoints for scheduler control and operational management
-- Built quality monitoring system with metrics tracking and recommendations
-- Added emergency controls and kill switches for operational safety
-- Integrated with existing job scraping and notification systems
+- **System replaced by real-time job search using Perplexity and OpenAI**
+- **Legacy code archived to archive/obsolete-batch-scraping/**
+  - Archived files: jobScraper.ts, jobScheduler.ts, operationalControls.ts, qualityMetrics.ts
+  - Archived tests: test-firecrawl.js, test-error-handling.js
+- **Migration notes for maintainers:**
+  - All batch scraping API endpoints have been removed from routes.ts
+  - No database schema changes required (system continues to use same jobOpportunities table)
+  - Environment variables for scheduler/operational controls are no longer used
+  - The archived code is preserved for reference but should not be reintroduced
+- **See "Real-Time Job Search System" above for current implementation**

 ### Database Integration (August 26, 2025)
 - Migrated from in-memory storage to PostgreSQL database using Neon